tomcritchlow/tomcritchlow.github.io/_posts/2017-07-18-the-consultants-grain.md

 Ah.
 There's one more piece to this puzzle.
 I've talked a lot about the organization's grain.
 This was a concept I really fully realized and started to deliberately address about a year and a half ago.
 But only more recently have I stumbled across the uncomfortable though obvious follow up: the consultant has a grain too.

-Let's reframe that positioning of why consulting is hard - **you're hired to change their company in a way they've so far been unable to change and you will attempt to do this in ways you're comfortable with**.
+Let's reframe that positioning of why consulting is hard - you're hired to change their company in a way they've so far been unable to change **and you will attempt to do this in ways you're comfortable with**.

 It's important to realize that businesses come in so many more shapes and sizes than you read about in the tech press.
-And you'll have some preconvieved notions of how a business should operate, some of which may or may not work or be appropriate for that client.
+And you'll have some preconceived notions of how a business should operate, some of which may or may not work or be appropriate for a given client.

 In short - while you can work against the grain within an organization up to a point, there is definitely a limit to the amount of friction you can generate.
 Too much friction and things will get set on fire.
 Projects, teams, people, ideas, budgets.

 So when you're considering change within an organization you have to understand your own bias and take a long hard look at which of your usual ideas and often-repeated mantras **actually** apply to this client, and which are pushing too far against the grain.
 And, importantly, which of your go-to ideas are explicitly **with** the grain of the organization.

 Because without some kind of forward motion you're not going to be able to stick around long enough to get the bigger change done.

 ## Further reading on consulting